Are Flushable Wipes Really Flushable?

-There is one law that binds all of humanity, which is what goes in must come out.
+There is one law that binds all of humanity: what goes in must come out.
 We all have to poop and sometimes it isn't the part of our day that we look forward to most.
 And for good reason—sometimes the toilet paper options available to us aren't the most appealing.

 Looking back in time to see what our ancestors did, we see all sorts of ingenuity.